 Due to the rarity of our target indications, there is no comprehensive patient registry or other method of establishing with precision the actual number of patients with MC4R pathway deficiencies.
 As a result, we have had to rely on other available sources to derive clinical prevalence estimates for our target indications.
-In addition, we have internal genetic sequencing results from approximately 45,000 patients, as of December 31, 2021, with severe obesity that provide another approach to estimating prevalence.
+In addition, we have internal genetic sequencing results from individuals with severe obesity that provide another approach to estimating prevalence.
+As of December 31, 2022, our database had approximately 60,000 sequencing samples.
 Since the published epidemiology studies for these genetic variants are based on relatively small population samples, and are not amenable to robust statistical analyses, it is possible that these projections may significantly exceed the addressable population, particularly given the need to genotype patients to definitively confirm a diagnosis.